This is Part 2 of Anne’s interview with Dr. Taylor.

 Dr. Jessica Taylor (12:27):

 She was removed completely and she had no access to her whatsoever and they were refusing to give her even contact and access because she was saying she was so harmful.
 I tell you this story, just because it has a really good ending, thankfully.
 I remember working with her and the little girl was removed just before Christmas and I honestly thought that that woman was going to end her life.
 She texted me several times and was like, “I can’t do this.
 I’m not living without her.
-I don’t know how this went so wrong.
-I just wanted to divorce him.
-I would’ve been happy with shared contact.
+I don’t know how this went so wrong, I just wanted to divorce him.
+I’d have been happy with shared contact.
 I don’t know how the hell this happened.”
 And it just changed her life and he did all of this out of control and spite.
 He had no interest in being a full-time parent to that little girl.
 Not a chance.
 He was a businessman.

 And I was so absolutely just gobsmacked, blown away that something happened.
 I don’t know exactly how it happened.
 The woman got a good lawyer, and they managed to actually get that child back and fully removed from the man.
 That happened in 2020, so the little girl is now eight and they’re doing really well and they’re super happy.
 But the horror that woman has been put through.